mlabuda2/nf-tower-docs/docs/datasets/overview.md

 3. Upload the newer version of the dataset and select **Update**.

 !!! warning
-All subsequent versions of a dataset must be in the same data format as the initial version.
+All subsequent versions of a dataset must be in the same format (`.csv` or `.tsv`) as the initial version.

 ## Using a Dataset